AatminPChavda/AR_Sudoku_Solver/README.md

 __Approach2 :__ Detection of countour in cropped image of each digits before feeding into the model.
 If contour is smaller than a given threshold then it is considered as empty space.

-__Approach3 :__ Use the on-hot-encoding advantage in the CNN model.If the confidence in the final array is smaller than a given threshold then take it as empty space.
+__Approach3 :__ Use the one-hot-encoding advantage in the CNN model.If the confidence in the final array is smaller than a given threshold then take it as empty space.